prometheusresearch/baseline-codebase/src/rex.asynctask/test/test_pgsql.rst

     >>> transport = get_transport('pgsql:database_that_doesnt_exist')
     Traceback (most recent call last):
         ...
-    Error: Failed to connect to the Postgres server:
+    rex.core.Error: Failed to connect to the Postgres server:
         FATAL:  database "database_that_doesnt_exist" does not exist

     >>> rex.off()